machtwatch/catalyst-team/README.md

 If this inspires you and you are interested to join our team, check out what [our recruitment process](https://nimblehq.co/compass/team/joining-nimble/) is like and review if you match one of our [openings](http://career.ctlyst.id/)

-If you just want to say "hi", drop us en email at developer@machtwatch.co.id 👋
+If you just want to say "hi", drop us en email at developer@ctlyst.id 👋